--predefine "directive" assembler option

 The assembler also executes a corresponding GBLL, GBLS, or GBLA directive to define the variable before setting its value.

 The variable name is case-sensitive.
-The variables defined using the command line are global to armasm source files specified on the command line.
+The variables defined using the command line are global to the assembler source files specified on the command line.